 Standard and Poor's (S&P) affirmed the A/stable rating on MEAN's outstanding debt on March 23, 2020.
-Fitch Ratings upgraded the rating on MEAN's outstanding debt on March 12, 2020 to A+ with a rating outlook of stable.
-On April 19, 2018, Moody's Investors Service affirmed an A2 rating on MEAN's outstanding debt with a rating outlook of stable.
-These high ratings indicate the agencies' assessment of

-MEAN's ability to pay interest and principal on its debt based on MEAN's financial strength and business characteristics as a public power provider.
+Fitch Ratings completed a review with no action on MEAN's outstanding debt on March 1, 2021, maintaining the A+ rating with a rating outlook of stable.
+On January 20, 2021, Moody's Investors Service completed an update of credit analysis and affirmed an A2 rating on MEAN's outstanding debt with a rating outlook of stable.
+These high ratings indicate the agencies' assessment of MEAN's ability to pay interest and principal on its debt based on MEAN's financial strength and business characteristics as a public power provider.

 MEAN is required by its bond covenants to maintain a debt service coverage of 1.0 times.
 Typically, MEAN targets year-end debt service coverage of 1.20.
-Debt service coverage was 1.50, 1.45, and 1.21 for 2020, 2019, and 2018, respectively.
+Debt service coverage was 1.24, 1.50, and 1.45 for 2021, 2020, and 2019, respectively.